 70% of consumers say they are more likely to purchase from a company verified to offer the highest data privacy and security standards.i As such, CIAM provides not only a risk-management strategy, but also offers a competitive advantage.

 - Identity repositories

 CIAM: External IAM

 The simplest comparison between IAM and CIAM is to regard them as internal vs. external, respectively.
-IAM provides organizations with internal identity management (e.g., provisioning, access controls, compliance efforts).
+IAM provides organizations with internal identity management (e.g., provisioning, access controls, and compliance efforts).
 CIAM ensures that external users interacting with a site or resource have great, seamless experiences while protecting their data.

 Importantly, CIAM also helps protect your organization.
 Since your organization has no control over external users’ security practices limiting the vulnerabilities they can cause is critical.
-CIAM reduces the risk of an account being hacked or otherwise breached because of consumers’ poor security practices (e.g., using public networks, the same or similar passwords on multiple retail sites).
+CIAM reduces the risk of an account being hacked or otherwise breached because of consumers’ poor security practices (e.g., using public networks, and the same or similar passwords on multiple retail sites).

 For organizations supporting customer interaction with their systems, CIAM becomes essential to protect all parties.
 The safer and more seamless an experience, the more satisfaction and assurance users will have.
 Happy users return and become consistent users.

 Benefits of CIAM